| || |

 * denotes equal contributions

 2. Changes in DNA-methylation may underlie the associations of early life exposures and later life health.
 Genome-wide methylation can be studied in large cohorts using relatively new methylation arrays, which measure methylation at more than 450,000 methylation sites (CpG sites).
 These DNA-methylation data can be used for epigenome-wide association studies (EWAS).
-Within the international PACE consortium, we have recently shown that multiple CpG sites are associated with maternal smoking and folate levels in pregnancy.
-We have also analyzed the associations of prenatal maternal stress and methylation in cord blood.
+Within the international PACE consortium, we have recently shown that multiple CpG sites are associated with maternal smoking, folate levels and body mass index in pregnancy.
+We have also analyzed the associations of prenatal maternal stress and alcohol use and methylation in cord blood.

 * denotes equal contributions